 "It was great seeing all the contributions being sent in," Mr Scott said.

-"Some of their ideas were fantastic, there was just such great enthusiasm."'A legendary song'
+"Some of their ideas were fantastic, there was just such great enthusiasm."

 Mr Scott said he wanted to rewrite the song so that, in the future, it would show people what the area was like at the time, just like the original song did.